Twin-width I: tractable FO model checking: Conclusion

 \textbf{Bounded twin-width of finitely generated groups.} Given a (countably infinite) group $\Gamma$ generated by a finite set $S$, we can associate its Cayley graph $G$, whose vertices are the elements of $\Gamma$ and edges are all pairs $\{x, x \cdot s\}$ where $s \in S$.
 For instance, infinite $d$-dimensional grids are such Cayley graphs.
-As a far-reaching generalization of the case of grids, we conjecture that the class of all finite induced subgraphs of $G$ has bounded twin-width.
+As a far-reaching generalization of the case of grids, one may conjecture that the class of all finite induced subgraphs of $G$ has bounded twin-width.
 We observe that this does not depend on the generating set $S$ since all choices of $S$ are equivalent modulo first-order interpretation.
-Hence bounded twin-width is indeed a group invariant.
-One evidence supporting that finitely generated groups have bounded twin-width is based on the notion of small classes and will be further developed in~\cite{nextpaper}.
+Hence bounded twin-width is indeed a group invariant~\cite{twin-width2}.
+However the conjecture is refuted in~\cite{tww-groups}.
+Thus bounded twin-width non-trivially splits finitely generated groups.
+Is this dichotomy an existing one?

 \textbf{Additive combinatorics.} To any finite subset $S$ of non-negative integers, we can associate a Cayley graph $G$ by picking some (prime) number $p$ (much) larger than the maximum of $S$, and having edges $xy$ if $x-y$ or $y-x$ is in $S$ modulo $p$.
 Is the twin-width of $G$ a relevant complexity measure for $S$?